MicrosoftDocs/azure-docs/articles/marketplace/integrated-solutions.md

 ms.author: ellacroi

 ---
-# Integrated solutions in Azure Marketplace and AppSource
+# Integrated Solutions in Azure Marketplace and AppSource

 An Integrated Solution brings together best-of-breed technologies from Microsoft partners, along with consultation, deployment, and supports provided by expert Systems Integrators (SI).